dlt-rilmta/text2law/fjev/README.md

 ### configuration

-Currently you have to edit the "CONFIG" part of the script.
+You have to edit `fjev_config.py`.

-To modify `marktypes` just edit / add / remove some lines.
+To modify `marktypes` (using existing numberers) just edit / add / remove some lines.

 To add a new numberer is somewhat more complicated.
 You should add it to the `numberer` dict,